guaralytics/.github/profile/README.md

 ## Collaborate with Us

 We are always looking for talented individuals and innovative companies to collaborate with.
-If you are interested in partnering with us or exploring our services, please reach out to [contact@guaralytics.com](mailto:contact@guaralytics.com).
+If you are interested in partnering with us or exploring our services, please reach out to [contact@Sphere Lab.com](mailto:contact@Sphere Lab.com).

 ## Projects